 Columbia offers dual career services to assist the accompanying spouses/partners of newly recruited faculty with the challenges of conducting academic and non-academic job searches in a new location.

-For more information on Columbia’s vibrant community of 31,000 students and roughly 16,000 employees, of whom nearly 4,000 are full-time faculty, visit the facts and statistics page.
+For more information on Columbia’s vibrant community of 31,000 students and roughly 16,000 employees, of whom nearly 4,000 are full-time faculty, visit the statistics and facts page.

 31,317 students enrolled across the University during the fall of 2016.